QuickLink 40 (BaltimoreLink): Route

-History (2005-2017)
+History

 The Route 40 started operating on October 23, 2005 as part of the Greater Baltimore Bus Initiative, a plan of then-governor Robert L. Ehrlich for streamlining and simplifying the Baltimore transit system.
 Unlike a rail line, this addition did not require any construction.
 The bus route was intended to resemble the proposed Red Line that is currently being studied for the Baltimore region.

 When it started operating, Route 40 ran from Security Square Mall to the Essex Park-and-Ride lot on Eastern Avenue.
 Weekday service operated every 10 minutes during rush hour and midday.
 On February 5 the following year, it was extended to Middle River and reduced to one bus every 12–15 minutes.

 On June 10, 2007, the eastern layover was moved to a safer location at Old Eastern and Vincent Avenues.
 The western layover was moved to CMS on February 8, 2009 and the stop at Security Square Mall was moved from the parking lot of the mall to a point along Security Boulevard adjacent to the mall lot.

 Quickbus 40 PLUS Service

 Enhanced service for West Baltimore residents on the QuickBus 40 will begin October 25, 2015.
 The enhanced service will increase frequency and reliability on the line between the Centers for Medicare and Medicaid in Baltimore County and City Hall in Baltimore City.

-Customer will find additional bus trips added on west side between CMS and City Hall to enhance off-peak and weekend access to jobs.